PixarAnimationStudios/OpenUSD-proposals/proposals/sparse-array-edits/README.md

 ```

 We will add support for `VtArrayEdit<T>` to `.usdc` files, and we will handle
-the version bump in the familiar way, where we only upgrade the file version if
+the version bump to both `.usda` and `.usdc` files in the familiar way, where we
-we encounter such a value when writing the layer.
+only upgrade the file version if we encounter such a value when writing the
+layer.

 ### Value Resolution

 At the USD-level, via `UsdAttribute::Get()`, for example, we will never return a
 sparse `VtArrayEdit<T>`, only a dense array.
 Even if all the opinions in the
-linearization are sparse, USD will compose over an empty dense array to ensure
+linearization are sparse, USD will compose over a weakest empty dense array to
-that the observed result is always dense.
-However, sparse edits can be written
+ensure that the returned result is always dense.
+However, sparse edits can be
-to the current edit target directly via `UsdAttribute::Set()`.
-Inspection of
+written to the current edit target directly via `UsdAttribute::Set()`.
-individual sparse opinions in layers is, as always, done through the
+Inspection of individual sparse opinions in layers is, as always, done through
-`Sdf`\-level API.
+the `Sdf`\-level API.

 The value resolution code in USD's core will be modified to look for
 array-valued attribute types, and do the extended composition.
 This will bring